eDesign Development Proposal

 - A $2,000 stipend when the course is completely developed and peer-approved by a separate instructional designer.

-- The adjunct pay equivalent will be paid as a stipend to the participant when the course is taught.
+- The adjunct pay equivalent will be paid as a stipend to the participant when the course is taught as a distance learning fee collecting online course for the first time.